 A minor point is that we will fill a gap in locomotive history as none of the Clans were preserved.

 Standard Steam Locomotive Company Limited

 British Railways built the first 10 Clan lcomotives which were built in 1951 and 1952.
 BR did order a further 15 Clans under Crewe Works Order Lot 242.
 However, this order was subsequently cancelled.
 The Standard Steam Locomotive Company Limited (parent body of THE ‘CLAN’ PROJECT) has been set up to build the 11th ‘Clan’, using the original British railways design drawings.
 The company is also a registered charity no 1062 320.

 The company is a private company limited by guarantee and has no shareholders.
 The company is run entirely by volunteers with a Council of Management elected at the Annual General Meeting by the membership.
 The council meets every month to manage the project.
 A specialist engineering team forms the Engineering Committee.

 The engine is being constructed as a continuation of the original British Railways design sequence, adopting all the improvements outlined in the Lot 242 order and taking the name & number of the next locomotive scheduled on the original 1954 Crewe works itinerary: 72010 ’HENGIST’.
 We also aim to tackle the fine tuning that was not completed in British Railways time.

 In November 2017, the project entered a new and exciting phase.
 CTL Seal Co Ltd, based in Sheffield, have been contracted to start assembling the frames.
-The picture below shows members of the Council of Management and the Engineering Committee at CTL Seal's premises to view the start of the frame assembly.
+The picture above shows members of the Council of Management and the Engineering Committee at CTL Seal's premises to view the start of the frame assembly.